 | Estimated net hourly | $10–$18 | ~55-65% of gross after all costs |

 Morning commute (7–9 AM), evening rush (4–7 PM), weekend nights in the Gaslamp Quarter (9 PM–2 AM).
-During these peak times, surge pricing is more likely, which can significantly increase your per-trip earnings.
+Surge pricing is more likely during these windows, and it materially changes your per-trip earnings.

 San Diego is served by SAN airport.
-Airport pickup and drop-off rides are among the highest-paying trips in the San Diego market.
-Uber has designated pickup zones at each terminal — familiarize yourself with these locations to minimize wait times and maximize ride efficiency.
+Airport runs are usually the highest-paying single rides in San Diego.
+Learn the designated pickup zones and the queue system at each terminal — it'll cut your wait time and let you stack consecutive airport trips.

 Comic-Con International (July) is the single biggest earning week of the year — 130K+ attendees pack the Convention Center and surrounding hotels.
 The Del Mar horse racing season (July–September) and the annual street fair circuit in Pacific Beach, North Park, and Hillcrest also boost weekend demand

-A strategic approach to your first month can make the difference between earning your full $1,000 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $1,000 and a near-miss.

 SAN airport is just 3 miles from downtown, so airport fares are short but very frequent — use them to build your rating quickly.
 Learn the beach community layout (Pacific Beach, Mission Beach, Ocean Beach) since confused tourists frequently request rides between them.
 The Gaslamp Quarter has designated rideshare pickup zones on weekend nights — find them before your first Friday shift

-Drive different areas of San Diego to learn where demand is highest.
+Drive different parts of San Diego to learn where demand is highest.
 Test the popular areas: San Diego International Airport (SAN), Gaslamp Quarter & Downtown, Pacific Beach & Mission Beach.
 Try different time slots — peak hours (morning commute (7–9 am)) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 100-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 100 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know San Diego's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the San Diego market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in San Diego.

 - At least 21 years old